danielfelipegil/Applied-Regression-Analysis/Week1/Quiz1.md

 ∑ni=1(xi−x¯)2n−2
 ∑ni=1x2in
 ∑ni=1(xi−x¯)2n−1
-Correct	1.00	Great job.

 Total		1.00 / 1.00

 Question 3
 What theorem tells us that the shape of the sampling distribution of the sample mean will be normal?
 Your Answer		Score	Explanation
 Bayes Theorem
-Central Limit Theorem	Correct	1.00	Great job.
+Central Limit Theorem
 The Central Limit Theorem states that the distribution of a large number of independent and identically distributed variables will be approximately normal.
 Burke's Theorem
 None of the above
 Total		1.00 / 1.00